dcunited001/dcunited001.github.io/_posts/2017-02-28-international-trends-2020-the-smart-grid.md

 have someone leading whose incentives strongly align with our options for economic growth.

-> But, as you can clearly see, *I FUCKING KNOW HOW TO INVEST
+> But, as you can clearly see, *I fucking know how to invest money*,
-> MONEY*.
-So nope, sorry, I am a little more than butthurt for not
+> So nope, sorry, I am a little more than butthurt for not making my
-> making my first million before thirty.
-All these "entrepreneurs" and
+> first million before thirty.
+All these "entrepreneurs" and haters
-> haters who couldn't dissect a business model or identify the
+> who couldn't dissect a business model or identify the difference
-> difference between a sideshow and a unicorn:
+> between a sideshow and a unicorn:
 > [you need to pick another lane](https://www.youtube.com/watch?v=SxOfcEnEg-g)
 > because you are holding me back with your petty bullshit.
-Yeh, I'm
+>
-> an asshole and I'm over it.
+> Yeh, I'm an asshole and I'm over it.

 # Part Three